147th Attack Wing: Air Defense

 In December 1989 the 111th FIS started receiving block 15 F-16A/B Fighting Falcon aircraft to replace their F-4Ds.
 The last F-16 arrived in April 1990.

-In 1992, only a few years following the acceptance of their block 15s, they converted to the ADF variant of the block 15.
-On 15 March 1992 the 111th FIS was re-designated the 111th Fighter Squadron when its parent 147th Fighter Group converted to the USAF Objective Organization plan.
+In 1992, only a few years following the acceptance of their block 15s, they converted to the Air Defense Fighter (ADF) variant of the block 15.
+On 15 March 1992 the 111th FIS was redesignated the 111th Fighter Squadron when its parent 147th Fighter Group converted to the USAF Objective Organization plan.
 Also in 1992 the 111th FS celebrated their 75th anniversary.
 To commemorate this F-16A ADF #82-1001 was painted in special markings including a big Texas flag painted on the fuselage underside.
 During September 1995, the 111th FS ended its alert detachment in New Orleans with the F-101 Voodoo, also the 147th was upgraded to a Wing, with the 111th Fighter Squadron being assigned to the new 147th Operations Group.

 Tactical Fighter mission

-In late 1996 the 111th started to retire their ADF F-16s to AMARC.
+In late 1996 the 111th started to retire their ADF F-16s to Aerospace Maintenance and Regeneration Center (AMARC).
 To replace these aircraft the squadron received the block 25 F-16C/D Fighting Falcon.
 Transition started in September 1996 and was completed by February 1997.
 This brought a change in role which officially happened in October 1998.
 The role went from air-to-air to an air-to-ground mission.
 After returning from an Operation Southern Watch mission at Prince Sultan Air Base, Saudi Arabia in October 2000, the squadron added Precision Guided Munitions to its arsenal.